Room Commands

 Single Window

-Select to have the windows simplified to a single window within the center of each wall, which matches the overall area of the original windows
+Select to have the windows simplified to a single window within the center of each wall, which matches the overall area of the original windows.
+Note that this process removes all doors

 Delete Interior

-Select to have the interior windows and doors removed from the rooms, which often have a negligible impact on overall building energy use
+Select to have the interior windows and doors removed from the rooms

 Fill holes